sigg3/ease/README.md

 Find locale .pot files in the locales directory.
 EASE only uses one domain (base).
 Using a GUI application like Poedit (https://poedit.net/) it's simple to translate EASE to your language.

 Please be warned: _String set is incomplete and subject to change._ I will remove this warning when the string set is stable.
-We're currently on version 0.75, and we need to get to 1.0 for stable strings.
+We're currently on version 0.75, and we need to get to 1.0 for stable strings, specifically _automated send-file_ in roadmap (above).

 ## Screenshots